jola5/gtv/README.md

 1. Change your repository, commit and push.
 1. Your CI is triggered due to the push and checks the repository.
-1. Your CI tests and checks all pass thus you would like to assign this particular commit a new patch version number.
+1. Your CI tests and checks all pass, thus you would like to assign this particular commit a new patch version number.
 1. The CI uses tags to assign a new version number without changing the repository - no new commit is generated.

 ### Manually assigning a new version